hellen17/hellen17/README.md

-# Hi there 👋 Hellen here.
-Pleased to make your acquaintance😄.
+# Hi there 👋 Hellen here 😄.

 I am a Computer Science Graduate and have over one year experience working as a Product Developer on a variety of projects.